 BNI may be a global networking organisation with more than 175,000 members worldwide, but it’s not your only option when it comes to networking.
-In fact, it’s far from it.
+There are plenty of alternatives to BNI.
 If you’re an accountant looking for a networking group to market your practice and you don’t want to go to BNI, here is our ultimate list of alternatives to BNI.

 Top networking groups & events (alternatives to BNI)

-When choosing the right networking group for you and your firm, you may consider factors such as cost, timing, frequency, number of members, types of members, type of event or it may even be your gut feeling of what feels right to you.
+When choosing the right networking group for you and your firm, you may consider lots of different things.
+Factors such as cost, timing, frequency, number of members, types of members, type of event, etc. It may even be your gut feeling of what feels right to you.

 Whatever your criteria for choosing, it’s vital to understand what is important to you so that you can maximise your time spent at your chosen networking event.
 With that being said, let’s look at some of the best alternatives to BNI.